yglcode/cdk-stack-resource-rename/API.md

 Name|Description
 ----|-----------
-[StackResourceRenamer](#cdk-stack-resource-rename-stackresourcerenamer)|StackResourceRenamer renames stack name and stack's subordinate resources' custom physical names, so that a CDK stack can be used to create multiple stacks in same AWS environment.
+[StackResourceRenamer](#cdk-stack-resource-rename-stackresourcerenamer)|StackResourceRenamer renames stack name and stack's subordinate resources' physical names, so that a CDK stack can be used to create multiple stacks in same AWS environment.

 **Structs**